michaeltyoo/user-module-service/README.md

   I already follow the REQUESTS and RESPONSES and you can test from :

   - (If you test / open from swagger) user-module-resource  -->  /api/user_module/findAllModuleByUserId/{userId}
-        with UserId as parameter (you can see the database for the values or check it on /api/user_module/all)
+        with userId as parameter (you can see the database for the values or check it on /api/user_module/all)

   or,

   - (If you open from web browser) http://localhost:8080/api/user_module/findAllModuleByUserId/{userId}
-        with UserId as parameter (you can see the database for the values or check it on /api/user_module/all)
+        with userId as parameter (you can see the database for the values or check it on /api/user_module/all)

 Sorry if there is a lot of disadvantages